Changing your habits

 - Keep your clothes loose, and wear clothes and shoes that are easy to put on and take off.

-- Use a wheeled walking frame when walk about – this give extra support and makes it easier to transpoprt things
+- Use a wheeled walking frame when walking about – this give extra support and makes it easier to transport things

 - Some people find carrying a stick helps them to feel less self-conscious about going slowly when they are out and about.